 Students are normally required to select a maximum of four subjects for Post-16 study.
 Students may drop an A level subject at the end of Year 13 and accept an AS grade in this subject.

-Applied courses are accredited after two years of work.
-A student is not advised to opt out of a BTEC Level 3 Extended Certificate/ an OCR Cambridge Technical Level 3 Extended Certificate or an AQA Level 3 Extended Certificate at the end of Year 13, but if they do so, they may be awarded a Certificate with associated UCAS points acknowledging achievement in 3 units of work rather than 6.
+Applied courses such as Extended Certificates are accredited after two years of work.
+A student is not advised to opt out of a BTEC Level 3 Extended Certificate / AQA Level 3 Extended Certificate at the end of Year 13, but if they do so, they may be awarded a Certificate with associated UCAS points acknowledging achievement in 3 units of work rather than 6. -